 - techniques and tips to create an accurate drawing

-- how to perceive and render light and dark tones in preparation for painting
+- how to perceive and render light and dark values in preparation for painting

 - Colour mixing

 - How to use underpainting to create depth and substance

 Studios Dates Times

 |Painting and Drawing||Baulkham Hills||Monday||7:00 PM||9:00 PM||3 Feb 2020||8||Matthew Weatherstone||$360|